Parenting a picky eating can leave you with lots of questions. Find out the answers to 7 common picky eating questions!

 Learn more about how to not pressure during meals in The Best Strategy for Picky Eating.

 To reduce pickiness, letting go of that pressure is the best step you can take!
 That’s a good place to start so that you can begin to see progress.
 Cooking together is very helpful as well because it allows her to explore and interact with the ingredients.
+If there is pressure at school you can learn more on how to address it here.

 You’ll also want to focus on making one family dinner and picking one or two of the foods she typically eats to serve with the meal.
 It’s a small thing, but can go a long way!